Integrated Pest Management: An Inexpensive, Safe, & Sensible Way to Avoid Pests

-Globally, 972 people die each day of unintentional pesticide exposure, according to the World Health Organization (WHO).1 Conventional, synthetic pesticides are indiscriminate killers affecting not only insects, but also “non-target organisms” - humans and every living creature.2 In adequate doses, pesticides can cause immediate death in humans, though most pesticide exposure results in short and sometimes long-term health consequences.3 Pesticide exposure has been linked to short term symptoms such as dizziness, fatigue, headaches, nausea, muscle twitching, nerve, skin, and eye irritation, and more.4Serious long term impact includes development of asthma, neurological damage, increased risk of birth defects, Alzheimer's 5 and Parkinson's disease 6, reproductive harm, endocrine disruption, and cancer.7 Children are especially vulnerable to pesticides - a 2002 study links exposure to household pesticides to an elevated risk of childhood leukemia.8 In addition - exposure to pesticides has also been tied to autism, behavior/mood disorders, ADD/ADHD and other learning difficulties in children.9 To learn more about pesticides read: How to Remove Pesticides from Your Home in 8 Simple Steps.
+Briefly, Why is Conventional Pesticide Use Harmful?Globally, 972 people die each day of unintentional pesticide exposure, according to the World Health Organization (WHO).1 Conventional, synthetic pesticides are indiscriminate killers affecting not only insects, but also “non-target organisms” - humans and every living creature.2 In adequate doses, pesticides can cause immediate death in humans, though most pesticide exposure results in short and sometimes long-term health consequences.3 Pesticide exposure has been linked to short term symptoms such as dizziness, fatigue, headaches, nausea, muscle twitching, nerve, skin, and eye irritation, and more.4 Serious long term impact includes development of asthma, neurological damage, increased risk of birth defects, Alzheimer's 5 and Parkinson's disease 6, reproductive harm, endocrine disruption, and cancer.7 Children are especially vulnerable to pesticides - a 2002 study links exposure to household pesticides to an elevated risk of childhood leukemia.8 In addition - exposure to pesticides has also been tied to autism, behavior/mood disorders, ADD/ADHD and other learning difficulties in children.9 To learn more about pesticides read: How to Remove Pesticides from Your Home in 8 Simple Steps.

 And Actually, Pesticides Don’t Always WorkPesticides are a big business, pulling in $50 billion annually, according to the Freedonia Group.10 But the truth is, insects can produce an immunological response to the pesticides in their environment in a short time (unlike humans).
 So using conventional pesticides one time may not be enough to keep pests from returning.
 Instead, you’ll have to keep applying and even switching pesticides to treat new, stronger generations of pests.
 In the process, you will end up exposing yourself to serious doses of harmful chemicals - truly, poisons.

-Instead of potentially poisoning yourself, family, and neighbors, look to integrated pest management (IPM).
+What is Integrated Pest Management (IPM)?Instead of potentially poisoning yourself, family, and neighbors, look to integrated pest management (IPM).
 Integrated pest management is a commonsense, tailored approach to pest management designed to treat and prevent pests in your home, yard, school, or workplace.
 IPM is a proactive method of learning the particular causes of pests in a location and removing the habitats that encourage them to enter and breed in your building or property.
 This method is human safe, environmentally sensitive, and is often the most economical method for the treating pests.
 By employing IMP strategies you will:

-take a preventative, logical approach to pest management
+- take a preventative, logical approach to pest management

-reduce a pest’s access to food, water, and shelter
+- reduce a pest’s access to food, water, and shelter

-disrupt the breeding cycle and prevent the pest population from growing
+- disrupt the breeding cycle and prevent the pest population from growing

-negate the need for harmful pesticide use
+- negate the need for harmful pesticide use

 What Can You Safely Do About Pests?